How to Break in Hiking Boots? (3 Things You Should Do First)

 If you wear your boots before breaking them in, you could risk discomfort and foot pain, including blisters and hot spots.

 In my experience, even if I purchase a shoe that’s the right fit and feels perfect in the store, once I’m out on the trail, it makes a big difference if I’ve broken them in first.
-I view this step as the final part of ensuring that my boots fit properly.
+Wearing them without breaking them in can lead to:

 How Long Does It Take To Break In Hiking Boots?